HPH-Fabrication-Addins/cinx-api-docs/source/includes/_requisitions.md

 HTTP Method: `GET`

-## Req Template Fields
-### Definition of the Req Template's Fields

-The table below defines the fields within the template.
+The table below defines the input fields within the template.

 ## Get Req Number
 ### API Endpoint - Get a New Requisition Number